 - 2-4 tsp orange juice

-- In a large bowl, mix the flour, sugar, rosemary and cayenne.
-With a pastry blender, cut in the butter.
-The dough should be crumbly.
+- In a large bowl, mix the flour, sugar, rosemary, cranberries and cayenne.
+Using two knives, a fork or a pastry cutter, mix the butter into the dry ingredients.
+This cookie dough should be quite crumbly.

 - Bake the shortbread in a 325F oven for 25-30 minutes.
-The edge of the shortbread should just start browning.
-Do not overbake.
-Let the shortbread rest for a couple minutes.
+You should notice that the shortbread is just beginning to brown on the outer edges.

 - Cut the shortbread into the 16 wedges and let cool.

-- Stir together the icing sugar, orange zest and orange juice to form a glaze.
+- Stir together the icing sugar and orange juice to form a glaze.
 Brush the glaze on the shortbread.